oclif: The Open CLI Framework

 // defaults to true

-// set it to false if you need to accept variable arguments
+// set it to false if you need to accept a variable number of arguments

 static strict = false